abchatra/abchatra.github.io/_posts/2015-12-15-TaggedFloat.md

 See links for [floating point conversion](http://babbage.cs.qc.edu/courses/cs341/IEEE-754.html) calculator & [xor](http://xor.pw/) calculator.

-GC simply looks at top 16 bits (>>48).
-If any of top 14 bit is set, it is a double.
+Runtime simply looks at top 16 bits (x >> 48 != 0).
+If any of top 16 bit is set, it is a float.
 Or else it is a valid pointer to a RecyclableObject.
-It untags the double by again xoring with **0xFFFC<<48**.
-Total memory spent on double in the VM is just 8 bytes as we directly store the double value instead of storing a pointer to any other data structure.
+If it is a float, runtime get original double by xoring with **0xFFFC<<48** (`x == (x^0xFFFC<<48^0xFFFC<<48`).
+Total memory spent on float in the VM is just 8 bytes as we directly store the float value instead of storing a pointer to any other data structure.

-To close this post Chakra does bit twiddling magic to save 32 bytes of memory for each var pointing to a double.
+To close this post Chakra does bit twiddling magic to save 32 bytes of memory for each var pointing to a float.
 Hope this helps.
 Please let me know the feedback either through email or leaving a comment here.